 A sessional employee who works beyond eleven (11) months in a calendar year for any three (3) years in a five (5) year period, shall be converted to a regular employee as defined in 1.02 (a).
+The Employee's letter of appointment will be updated to reflect their status at the time of conversion.
 If that employee declines the conversion the parties shall meet to discuss how the 1.02 (a) position shall be filled.